Lansoprazole 30 mg Orodispersible Tablets

 Gastrointestinal infections caused by bacteria

-Decreased gastric acidity due to lansoprazole might be expected to increase gastric counts of bacteria normally present in the gastrointestinal tract.
-Treatment with lansoprazole may lead to a slightly increased risk of gastrointestinal infections such as Salmonella and Campylobacter.
+Lansoprazole, like all proton pump inhibitors (PPIs), might increase the counts of bacteria normally present in the gastrointestinal tract.
+This may increase the risk of gastrointestinal infections caused by bacteria such as Salmonella, Campylobacter and, especially in hospitalized patients, Clostridium difficile.
 In patients suffering from gastro-duodenal ulcers, the possibility of H. pylori infection as an etiological factor should be considered.

 If lansoprazole is used in combination with antibiotics for eradication therapy of H.pylori, then the instructions for the use of these antibiotics should also be followed.